alvarezrrj/alirey/README.md

 ## TO DO

+Remove ability to make a booking for earlier today

+In the calendar, replace the 'view booking' link on single slot holidays dropdowns for a 'open' button to reopen the slot

 Once Rabol merges pull request, delete "repositories" field from composer.json and delete "/packages" folder, uninstall livewire-calendar and reinstall from repo.

 Error reporting form